-It’s true that there are some design trends we simply never want to see again (*cough, macrame, cough*).
-But if there’s anything the return of mom jeans and fanny packs has taught us, it’s that certain fads will eventually come back into fashion, whether you’re ready for it or not.
-The same sentiment rings true for interior decor.
-Colors, patterns, and concepts from the 1970s that were once deemed outdated or in poor taste are slowly making their second debut.
-So who’s to say what will return and what won’t?
-We’re not here to make the claim that we can see into the future, but we think we’ve got a hunch.
+It’s true that there are some design trends we simply never want to see again (plastic-covered furniture, anyone?).
+But if there’s anything the return of mom jeans and fanny packs has taught us, it’s that certain fads will eventually come back into fashion, whether we’re ready for it or not.
+The same goes for design.
+Colors, patterns, and concepts from decades past that were once deemed outdated are slowly making their second debut.
+We asked nine interior designers to share the throwback trends they’re excited to see again, and, lucky for us, it looks like the ’70s are in for a redo.

 Sunken Living Rooms

-Clashing prints and flashy shades of fuschia are among the many retro tropes making a comeback right now.
-“I secretly love kitschy 1950s whimsical designs,” admits SoCal-based blogger, Anita Yokota.
+Clashing prints and flashy shades like fuchsia are among the many retro details on the rebound.
+“I secretly love kitschy, 1950s, whimsical designs,” admits SoCal-based blogger Anita Yokota.
 “Add mid-century modern furniture along with the fun pops of color and pattern…this trend would be fun in a kitchen.”